ARPA-SIMC/carbonCalculator/README.md

 # Carbon Calculator
-A kit to compute the LCA in cropland, developed in the framework of IT-HR GECO2 project.
+A kit to compute the carbon budget in cropland at field scale, developed in the framework of IT-HR GECO2 project.

 See [Carbon Calculator wiki](https://github.com/ARPA-SIMC/carbonCalculator/wiki) for more information on installation and run.